 Coronavirus and the Environment

-Read on for a breakdown of the relationship between the coronavirus outbreak and the environment
+Read on for a breakdown of the relationship between the coronavirus outbreak and the environment.

-How has coronavirus affected the environment?
+How has the coronavirus affected the environment?

-Due to all this, scientists have measured air pollution clearing up in many areas — primarily, reductions in atmospheric nitrogen dioxide (NO2), which is a gaseous air pollutant that forms when humans burn fossil fuels.
+Due to all this, scientists measured air pollution clearing up in many areas — primarily, reductions in atmospheric nitrogen dioxide (NO2), which is a gaseous air pollutant that forms when humans burn fossil fuels.

 Coronavirus has improved air quality in China.

 The virus is believed to have originated in Wuhan, China, and lockdowns began in the city on Jan.
-23. In early March, the NASA Earth Observatory shared a report showing how the concentrations of NO2 in China’s atmosphere went down.
+23. In early March 2020, the NASA Earth Observatory shared a report showing how the concentrations of NO2 in China’s atmosphere went down.
 In fact, the NO2 concentration is nearly invisible on the map representing Feb.
 10 through Feb.
 25, 2020, which is when Wuhan was under lockdown.

 First, scientists observed NO2 levels decreasing near Wuhan, but then saw the reduction spread across the rest of the country.

-Coronavirus has impacted the environment and air quality in many cities.
+COVID-19 has impacted the environment and air quality in many cities.

-In India, concentrations of fine particulate matter, aka PM2.5, one of the planet’s smallest and most dangerous air pollutants, dropped by 71 percent over the course of just one week during lockdowns; NO2 levels have also gone down across the country.
+In India, concentrations of fine particulate matter, aka PM2.5, one of the planet’s smallest and most dangerous air pollutants, dropped by 71 percent over the course of just one week during lockdowns; NO2 levels also went down across the country.
 These changes led to various residents across India noticing cleaner air; not to mention, many people with breathing issues reported finding it easier to breathe.
 Additionally, the air became clear enough for Punjab residents to see the Himalayan mountains for the first time in decades, from more than 100 miles away.

-Not only has burning less fossil fuels caused atmospheric pollutant levels to gp down around the world, but it also means less greenhouse gases are being emitted into the atmosphere.
+Not only has burning less fossil fuels caused atmospheric pollutant levels to go down around the world, but it also means less greenhouse gases are being emitted into the atmosphere.
 That means the atmosphere will trap less heat, reducing our contribution to global warming, a major part of the climate crisis.

 Coronavirus is impacting wildlife.

-Is the environment healing due to the coronavirus?
+Is the environment "healing" due to the coronavirus?

-Coronavirus is causing people to litter more.
+COVID-19 caused people to litter more.

 There’s never an excuse for littering, even — especially — in the middle of a pandemic.
 Litter can harm wildlife, spread diseases, create additional work for municipal workers, and more.